scstein/TrackNTrace/README.md

 ## TrackNTrace *Lifetime Edition*
 This is an extended version of TrackNTrace for the processing of FLIM (fluorescence lifetime imaging microscopy) data with the following addition:
-* plugin-based file import with a plugin provided for PicoQuant's PTU single photon file format
+* plugin-based file import with a plugin provided for PicoQuant's PTU single photon file format and Photonscore's PHOTONS format.
 * post-processing step after the tracking
 * plugin to extract the TCSPC decays of each localization and determine the corresponding lifetime using maximum likelihood fitting.
 * extended TNTvisualizer including: